Search

 Alternatively, they may even graze on algae growing on plant leaves and rocks!
 As omnivores, it is essential to feed them a balanced diet containing both vegetable and animal-based food sources for optimal health.

-In terms of tank setup requirements for Cory Catfish, these animals prefer tanks with sand or fine gravel substrate so that their barbels—sensitive touch organs located at the front near their mouths—don’t suffer abrasions when stirring up sediments in search of food.
+In terms of Corydoras tank setup requirements for spotted Cory catfish, these animals prefer tanks with sand or fine gravel substrate so that their barbels—sensitive touch organs located at the front near their mouths—don’t suffer abrasions when stirring up sediments in search of food.

 Tanks should also be well-oxygenated by having multiple aeration sources like good water conditioners, airstones, or small powerheads throughout the aquarium.